xpiyush14/AI-Health-Recommendation-System-/README.md

 🩺 Intuitive Symptom Input: A user-friendly interface allows users to easily enter their symptoms as comma-separated text.

-📚 Comprehensive Recommendations: For a predicted disease, the system provides:
+📚 Comprehensive Recommendations: For a predicted disease, the system provides:-

 1.)Description: A clear explanation of the condition.

 2.)Precautions: Recommended preventive measures.